NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ### 7.6.5 The Ultimate Astero

 Here is the introduction for the fit “The Ultimate Astero” in Chapter 8.4.
 Before using this fit, make sure that you have already trained Amarr Frigate and all main skills in Scanning, Armor, Shields and Engineering to IV or higher.
 Or you may have shortage of Capacitor or EHP.
 Then you could only use better Nano in Low slots.
-If your skill levels are high enough, you could fit with worse (but proper) equipments.
+If your skill levels are high enough, you could fit with worse (but proper) equipments. <br>
-The advantages of this fit are:
+The advantages of this fit are: <br>
 First, you never need to refit with explosive armor hardener anymore.
 Second, you have two T2 Hyperspatial Velocity Optimizers.
 They improve greatly your Warp Speed (If you use the whole set of High-grade Ascendancy at the same time, you could even reach 12AU/s.).
 If you are not going to tank the shock waves in The Archive, you could change everything except the explosive armor hardener to T2.
 And the Damage Control, the Steel Plate and the Shield Extender in the cargo are also no longer necessary.

 Ghost Sites: When the explosive armor hardener are activated, there should be 80% armor explosive resistance.
 You could tank the explosion from a can in an Improved Facility without damaging your structure.
 If you are going to explore a Superior Facility, preoverheat your explosive armor hardener after deactivating your Cloaking Device.
 When the time comes, press the proper shortcut and it could be activated.